Get

 Are There Things That You Can Do to Keep Your Dog?

 There may be a few things that you can do to keep your pet so you don’t have to find them a new home after all.
 If behavioral issues are the problem, seek out programs in your area that can help, such as free obedience classes.
 Check with your local humane society and rescue organizations.
-Speak to your vet as well, as they will be able to provide you with useful advice or may point you toward a canine behaviorist that can help.
+Speak to a vet as well, as they will be able to provide you with useful advice or may point you toward a canine behaviorist that can help.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!